 If you find the information in this post useful, please share this post with your friends.

-Which method do you prefer to create flashable zip for android apps?
-Let me know in the comments.
+Which method do you prefer?
+Let me know in the comment section below.